toji/webxr-scene-optimization/README.md

 # WebXR Scene Optimization

 **TL;DR:** This mini-tutorial covers some simple methods of optimizing 3D assets for use in WebXR, especially for mobile VR and AR, using free tools like Blender.
-If you already have a decent handle on WHY your performance is bad and just want the tips, feel free to skip down to the [Finding the bottlenecks](#Finding-the-bottlenecks) section below.
+(Although if we're being honest these tips apply to all 3D content on the web, not just XR) If you already have a decent handle on WHY your performance is bad and just want the tips, feel free to skip down to the [Finding the bottlenecks](#Finding-the-bottlenecks) section below.

 ## The Problem